diascreative/conventions/python_development.rst

 -----------------

 - **Start on an even keel** - Really take the time to understand the task.
-If something doesn't make sense or you think there's a better way ofimplementing it, say something.
+If something doesn't make sense or you think there's a better way of implementing it, say something.
 - **Don't be shy** - If you need some UIs, designs, someone else to push their work, etc. ask the person responsible (nicely).